 Afterward, you will need to include the education that you've had as well as your experience.
 In this part, you need to list down the position you previously worked in and the name of the company you've worked for.
 You also need to write down the date you started working and the date you finished.
 For your education, you need to write down the institution you've studied in and the year you graduated.
 It's essential to state whether you've taken any courses or programs that relate to the medical branch.
 This raises your chances of getting accepted.

 After listing your experiences and education, you will have to write down some notable accomplishments that you've achieved.
-It's essential that what you list down relates to the medical field.
+It's essential that what you simply list down relates to the medical field.

 Towards the end, you can include your skills and hobbies.
 However, the skills you include should still be relevant to what you're applying for.
 Skills like "eating" or "sleeping" look too unprofessional so refrain from adding them.
 Your hobbies should include what can be used to further develop the skills you already have.